By: Marilyn L. Davis

 Guest Bloggers Wanted

-How recovery is presented is unique to each of us.
-Your words, encouragement, and experiences can help someone who is struggling in their addiction.
+Your words, encouragement, and experiences can help someone who is struggling with their addiction.

 Consider a guest post today to help someone.
 Now that’s being productive!